 St Stephen’s Cathedral is a medieval wonder in the historic heart of the city.
-In search of a view we headed up the south tower.
+One of the best views in Vienna is from the top of the south tower.
 There isn’t a lift.
 We tackled the 300 plus steps on the tightly spiralling stone stairway along with one or two other breathless parents and a handful of athletic teens.

 At the top there’s an indoor viewing floor but luckily one window was flung open.
 We could soak up the vista of bright blue sky, intricately tiled roofs and fiakers crossing the square below.
 Incidentally the north tower, home to the giant Pummerin bell, apparently has a lift and open platform but isn’t so tall.
 The entrance fee for the south tower was 3.50 euros.
 Stephansplatz 3

 See the sights of Vienna by tram